cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 print .cutoffPct
 ```

-Additional benefit is that, upon closer inspection, the expected range of the parameter value becomes apparent from the compiled code itself.
+An additional benefit is that, upon closer inspection, the expected range of the parameter value becomes apparent from the compiled code itself.

 ## Built-in variables

-[Mindustry built-in variables](#mindustry-logic-built-in-variables) are available in Mindcode directly by their name, including the `@` prefix (e.g. `var n = @links;`).
+[Mindustry built-in variables](#mindustry-logic-built-in-variables) are available in Mindcode directly by their name, including the `@` prefix (e.g., `var n = @links;`).
 A declaration is never required to use them.

 Some built-in variables represent a constant numerical value, such as `@pi` or `@blockCount`.
-The actual numerical value is either _stable_, meaning it is the same in all released versions of Mindustry (e.g. `@pi`) since the first one in which it appeared, or _unstable_, meaning the value depends on the actual version of Mindustry used (e.g. `@blockCount`).
+The actual numerical value is either _stable_, meaning it is the same in all released versions of Mindustry (e.g., `@pi`) since the first one in which it appeared, or _unstable_, meaning the value depends on the actual version of Mindustry used (e.g., `@blockCount`).

 Mindustry always evaluates expressions involving stable numerical built-in variables at compile time, including string conversion for printing.
 However, when the original value is not affected by expression evaluation, it is written using the symbolic name into mlog: